Transaction structuring

 Discover how the Australian Taxation Office (ATO)’s draft Taxation Ruling 2021/D4 could affect your business.
 Learn more about the expanded scope of what is considered a royalty for income tax purposes and the potential tax implications.

-• When is a company an Australian resident for tax purposes?
+• When is a company classified as an Australian resident for tax purposes?

-When is a company an Australian resident for tax purposes?
+When is a company classified as an Australian resident for tax purposes?

 Employers should draft and implement a drug and alcohol policy to protect workers and the business from the risks associated with drug and alcohol use.
 This article outlines the importance of such a policy.